tats-u/markdown-cjk-friendly/ranges.md

 ## EAW is treated as "W" if unassigned (defined by Unicode)

 > [!NOTE]
 > The following result is extracted from https://www.unicode.org/Public/16.0.0/ucd/EastAsianWidth.txt.
-It is sightly different from https://www.unicode.org/reports/tr11/#Unassigned.
+It is slightly different from https://www.unicode.org/reports/tr11/#Unassigned.
 U+2FFFE, U+2FFFF, U+3FFFE, and U+3FFFF are missing, but [they are "Noncharacter"](https://www.unicode.org/versions/Unicode16.0.0/core-spec/chapter-23/#G19653), not ["Unassigned" (or "Reserved")](https://www.unicode.org/glossary/#reserved_code_point).
 This shows that we do not have to care about whether they are included in the list of CJK code points or not.
 To simplify the ranges, U+2FFFE and U+2FFFF are merged to U+20000–U+2FFFD here.

 - U+3400..U+4DBF (㐀..䶿)
 - U+4E00..U+9FFF (一..鿿)